About This Chapter

 18. Subtracting Integers: Rules & Examples

 In this lesson, we will cover definitions, rules, and examples for subtracting integers.
-We'll also cover some helpful tips when dealing with tricky math problems.
+We'll also provide some helpful tips for dealing with tricky math problems.

 19. What are Rational Numbers? - Definition & Examples

 In this lesson, we will learn about rational numbers and their characteristics.
 We'll discover what they are, what they aren't and how to distinguish them from other types of numbers.

 20. What Are Significant Digits? - Definition, Rules & Examples

 In this lesson, you will learn about significant digits and the rules used to identify the number of digits that are significant in a figure.
 We will also discuss the relevance of significant figures in our experiences.